squizlabs/PHP_CodeSniffer/README.markdown

 The documentation for PHP\_CodeSniffer is available in the [PEAR manual](http://pear.php.net/manual/en/package.php.php-codesniffer.php).

-Information about upcoming features and releases is available on the [Squiz Labs blog](http://www.squizlabs.com/php-codesniffer) or on [Twitter](http://twitter.com/#!/gregsherwood).
+Information about upcoming features and releases is available on the [Squiz Labs blog](http://www.squizlabs.com/php-codesniffer).

 Issues
 ------